lsst-sitcom/sitcomtn-063/index.rst

 .. figure:: /_static/jitter_all.png
     :name: fig-jitter-4

-    Histogram of 15 seconds of jitter jitter for the offset tests on March 15, 17, and 24 2023.
+    Histogram of 15 seconds of jitter for the offset tests on March 15, 17, and 24 2023.

 StarTracker Jitter Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^